microsoft/FluidFramework/build-tools/packages/build-cli/docs/typetestDetails.md

 Type tests can be configured to use different baseline versions on a given branch depending on the type of release that the branch is designated for.
 For example, for the client release group, the _next_ branch is the _major version series branch_ and _main_ is the _minor version series branch_.
-This can be declared in the root package.json for the release group, in the `fluidBuild.repoPackages` section.
+This can be declared in the root package.json for the release group, in the `fluidBuild.branchReleaseTypes` section.
 For example, the following configuration designates the _main_ and _lts_ branches as minor version series branches, while the _next_ branch is designated for major releases.

 ```json